helium/HIP/0052-lorawan-dao.md

 ### Treasury Reserve DNT Market Making Curve

-The LoRaWAN subDAO sets the programmatic treasury formula in order to provide quotes to holders of DNT who wish to redeem their holdings for underlying HNT.
+The IoT subDAO sets the programmatic treasury formula in order to provide quotes to holders of DNT who wish to redeem their holdings for underlying HNT.
 Note that at launch of the subnetwork prior to any HNT emissions from the minting contract as per the protocol score, the Helium Foundation will make a donation of 50,000 HNT into the subDAO treasury reserve in order to collateralize the airdrop specified in the emissions section.

-We propose a constant function market making formula for the LoRaWAN subDAO programmatic treasury defined as per the following specification.
+We propose a constant function market making formula for the IoT subDAO programmatic treasury defined as per the following specification.

 ![https://lh4.googleusercontent.com/33sRG_aBd-LCoU4i2q9-UiCNu-7G6KPuT4-N6RHSRwGmY5ENiHxU8hPHSxA0iCk47OHICv5yUMARNQAvvVGczQxewuVhxP0pNAHe29F-BmHEQAxPSoJVpJIrbOIcyMUVf3oPgofkbEgVSTw2Og](https://lh4.googleusercontent.com/33sRG_aBd-LCoU4i2q9-UiCNu-7G6KPuT4-N6RHSRwGmY5ENiHxU8hPHSxA0iCk47OHICv5yUMARNQAvvVGczQxewuVhxP0pNAHe29F-BmHEQAxPSoJVpJIrbOIcyMUVf3oPgofkbEgVSTw2Og)